Canon 300D vs Nikon D5600

 - More modern: Reflects 13 years and 2 months of technical progress since the 300D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the D5600 is the clear winner of the contest (23 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D5600 is the clear winner of the contest (24 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 300D or the D5600 perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.